RishabhKabade/CAD-Drawings/Butterfly valve assembly CATIA V5/README.md

-# This file is good
+# Butterfly valve parts and assembly drawings

 This folder contains butterfly valve assembly and individual parts